learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 9.15.
-What is bind method in javascript?
+## Q. What is bind method in javascript?

 The `bind()` method creates a new function, when invoked, has the `this` sets to a provided value.
 The `bind()` method allows an object to borrow a method from another object without making a copy of that method.
 This is known as function **borrowing** in JavaScript.